-Cardiopulmonary Rehabilitation Programs at St. Mary's Regional Medical Center are designed to provide comprehensive care to individuals who have recently experienced a cardiac event or who have chronic obstructive pulmonary disease (COPD) and other chronic lung diseases.
+Cardiopulmonary Rehabilitation Programs at St. Mary's Regional Medical Center are designed to provide comprehensive care to individuals who have recently experienced a cardiac event or who have chronic lung diseases.
 Phase I is inpatient treatment.
 Phase II and III are outpatient programs.
 Our goals are to help patients control and alleviate symptoms, optimize functional capacity, and improve quality of life.

 The Pulmonary Rehabilitation Program is individualized to meet your personal needs and to help you achieve your goals of physical reconditioning and educational needs.
 Prior to beginning the program, a respiratory care practitioner will initially meet with you to discuss your goals and needs.
 Pulmonary Rehabilitation patients have chronic obstructive pulmonary disease (COPD) or other chronic lung conditions that have caused them to become more isolated and physically inactive.
 Pulmonary Rehab is designed to assist you in controlling and alleviating symptoms, optimize functional capacity, and improve quality of life.
 Our education program covers a wide range of topics designed to help you fully understand your disease and to teach you how to manage your lung disease at home.
 Our goal at the completion of this program is to help you to become as independent as possible.